thunlp/OpenKE/README.md

      - [JointNRE](https://www.github.com/thunlp/JointNRE)
      - [NRE](https://github.com/thunlp/NRE)
   - [ERNIE](https://github.com/thunlp/ERNIE)
-    - An effective and efficient framework for augmenting pre-trained language models with knowledge graph representations.
+    - An effective and efficient toolkit for augmenting pre-trained language models with knowledge graph representations.
 - **Resource**:
   - The embeddings of large-scale knowledge graphs pre-trained by OpenKE, covering three typical large-scale knowledge graphs: Wikidata, Freebase, and XLORE.
+The embeddings are free to use under the [MIT license](https://opensource.org/license/mit/).
   - [OpenKE-Wikidata](http://139.129.163.161/download/wikidata)
     - Wikidata is a free and collaborative database, collecting structured data to provide support for Wikipedia.
+Wikidata contains 20,982,733 entities, 594 relations and 68,904,773 triplets.
     - TransE version: Knowledge graph embeddings of Wikidata pre-trained by OpenKE.
-    - [Plugin TransR version](https://thunlp.oss-cn-qingdao.aliyuncs.com/zzy/transr.npy): Knowledge graph embeddings of Wikidata pre-trained by OpenKE for the project [Knowledge-Plugin](https://github.com/THUNLP/Knowledge-Plugin).
+    - [Plugin version of TransR](https://thunlp.oss-cn-qingdao.aliyuncs.com/zzy/transr.npy): Knowledge graph embeddings of Wikidata pre-trained by OpenKE for the project [Knowledge-Plugin](https://github.com/THUNLP/Knowledge-Plugin).
   - [OpenKE-Freebase](http://139.129.163.161/download/wikidata)
     - Freebase was a large collaborative knowledge base consisting of data composed mainly by its community members.
 It was an online collection of structured data harvested from many sources.
+Freebase contains 86,054,151 entities, 14,824 relations and 338,586,276 triplets.
     - TransE version: Knowledge graph embeddings of Freebase pre-trained by OpenKE.
   - [OpenKE-XLORE](http://139.129.163.161/download/wikidata)
     - XLORE is one of the most popular Chinese knowledge graphs developed by THUKEG.
+XLORE contains 10,572,209 entities, 138,581 relations and 35,954,249 triplets.
     - TransE version: Knowledge graph embeddings of XLORE pre-trained by OpenKE.
 - **Application**:
     - [Knowledge-Plugin](https://github.com/THUNLP/Knowledge-Plugin)
-      - An effective and efficient framework of plug-and-play knowledge injection for pre-trained language models.
-This framework is general for all kinds of knowledge graph embeddings mentioned above.
-In the framework repository, we provide the example of plugging OpenKE-Wikidata embeddings into BERT.
+      - An effective and efficient toolkit of plug-and-play knowledge injection for pre-trained language models.
+Knowledge-Plugin is general for all kinds of knowledge graph embeddings mentioned above.
+In the toolkit repository, we provide the example of plugging OpenKE-Wikidata embeddings into BERT.